The Price Paid by the ‘Perfect’ Employee

 Not getting carried away in trying to improve productivity can be difficult, especially if it seems like you might just have a shot with someone.
 The line between encouraging employees to strive to be more efficient and pushing them beyond their limits can be a fine one.
 But tipping the balance one way or another can either stop the progress or turn your employees away.

 You should know where exactly the middle ground is.
-Hey, nobody said being a manger is going to be easy!
+Hey, nobody said being a manager is going to be easy!
 But don’t worry, just two simple principles should be enough to set you up for success.

 Don’t Punish Productive Employees